noopman/aaworkshopattendee/module-1-azure-architecture-introduction/Exercise2.md

 3. Inside the same project, open Services/BotService.cs.
 This will be where you will implement the logic for the Circuit Breaker.

-4. You should modify the code in the BotService class in order to implement the Circuit Breaker.
+4. Modify the code in the BotService class to implement the Circuit Breaker.
 It should look something like this:

 ````c#
 public class BotService : IBotService